 Pustular psoriasis – Tuesday 3rd November

-Pustular psoriasis will be our focus on Tuesday 3rd November.
+Pustular psoriasis was our focus on Tuesday 3rd November.
 This is a kind of psoriasis where small white or yellow blisters (pustules) appear on top of very red or darkened skin.

 There are two different types of pustular psoriasis: Palmoplantar Pustulosis (PPP), which affects only the palms of the hands and/or soles of the feet; and Generalised Pustular Psoriasis (GPP) which looks similar to PPP but is usually widespread across the body, rather than confined to a particular area.

 Both types of pustular psoriasis can be painful and – particularly when the palms of the hands and soles of the feet are affected – can make walking and other everyday activities difficult.

 Below you will find a Q&A with Psoriasis Association-funded researcher, Dr Francesca Capon, who explains more about her team's important research into pustular psoriasis.
 You can also read Linzi's pustular psoriasis story too.

 Dr Francesca Capon - Discovering the mechanisms behind pustular psoriasis

 Dr Francesca Capon is a Reader in Inflammation Genetics at King's College London.
 In the video below, she answers questions about her Psoriasis Association funded research project: Characterisation of Novel Pathogenic Pathways for Generalised Pustular Psoriasis.

 - What was the aim of the project?
 (0:31)

 - Is there any current work building on these results?
 (4:04)